 Overall, a portion of the site has a high conservation value due to the presence of an Endangered Ecological Community (STIF) along the western and southern edges of the quarry.
 The proposed development will involve the removal of some areas of the STIF plant community located along the southern boundary of the site, along the quarry walls and on the northern extremity of the western sector.
-The total area of remnant STIF vegetation to be retained on site is 0.32 ha (3254 m2)
+Based on the agreed landscape plan (Figure 1.3) as agreed with Council, the total area of remnant STIF vegetation to be retained on site is approximately 0.20 ha (1,973 m2.

 The potential also exists for indirect impacts on retained STIF vegetation during construction.
 Processes such as inadvertent construction impacts (e.g. clearing and materials storage outside of the construction zone), erosion and sedimentation and weed invasion, can be caused or exacerbated by construction activities.
 However, appropriate environmental management of the development, including the measures set out in this BMP, should ensure that such impacts are avoided or minimised.
-With the correct implementation of the measures contained in Chapter 4 of this BMP, the proposal is not likely to have any significant or adverse effects on local biodiversity.
+With the correct implementation of the measures contained in Chapter 5 of this BMP, the proposal is not likely to have any significant or adverse effects on local biodiversity.

 Areas of STIF to be removed are located along the southern boundary of the site, an area surrounding the current extent of the water-filled pit to the level RL 94, and a small section to the north of the Western Zone.
-These areas are shown in Figure 1.3.
-The total area of STIF to be removed is 0.16 ha (1,641 m2), with the total current area of STIF on the subject site being 0.48 ha (4,765m2).
-The areas to be removed mostly represent parts of the remnant currently highly affected by edge effects, such as the strip to be removed adjacent to Oak Rd, which is currently infested by weeds and holds a considerable amount of rubbish thrown over the fence.
+These areas are shown in Figure 1.4.
+The total area of STIF to be removed based on the agreed landscape design in Figure 1.3, is 0.28 ha (2,792 m2), with the total current area of STIF on the subject site being 0.48 ha (4,765m2).
+On this basis, the areas of STIF to be removed mostly represent parts of the remnant currently regenerating, as on the quarry walls, or highly affected by edge effects, such as the strip to be removed adjacent to Oak Rd, currently infested by weeds and holding a considerable amount of rubbish thrown over the fence.

-Areas of r STIF vegetation retained in the Western Zone will be subject to enhancement procedures to compensate for the removal of STIF vegetation as described above and shown in Figure 1.3.
-The main offset planting of STIF is proposed for an off-site location and negations concerning this component of the project are currently underway with Council.
-The final extent off-site compensatory planting/revegetation to be undertaken is yet to be determined but is expected to be no less than.2:1 for all remnant STIF vegetation removed as part of the proposed action.
+Areas of STIF vegetation retained in the Western Zone will be subject to enhancement procedures to compensate for the removal of STIF vegetation as described above and shown in Figure 1.4.
+The main offset planting of STIF is proposed for an off-site location and an area of approximately 5,300 sq m has been nominated for this purpose by Council.
+The final extent of offset compensatory planting/revegetation to be undertaken will be no less than.2:1 for all remnant STIF vegetation removed as part of the proposed action.
 The compensatory areas will be re-planted with species characteristic of STIF vegetation, grown from seed stock collected on-site and in the local region.
 These areas will also be maintained using bush regeneration principles, including the removal of weeds.
 Additionally, the remnant STIF within the Western Zone, to be retained, will be rehabilitated in conjunction with the BMP.